krtcotmo2/JSExample1/README.md

 # The Games
 #### Introducing [Slytherin Slang](https://krtcotmo2.github.io/wordGames/)
 In this version styled everything after the Harry Potter series, the look, the words, the premises of the game and even have Professor Snape delving the instructions.
 I gathered an array of terms and definitions from the Harry potter books and placed them into an array.
 When the game starts a random word or phrase is posted on the screen.
 I made sure that the letters stayed together as one word in the event that the window is resized.
 The user can begin typing in letters.
 Each key press checks to see if the letter appears in the chosen word.
-If it did, it display the letter int eh sequence.
+If it did, it display the letter in the sequence.
 I detected if the user was done when the letters displayed were equal to the chosen word.

 The motion of the “Correct All Cauldron” are controlled by css animations.